CMRE Visiting Researcher Programme

 VR will receive paid travel to and from their place of residence to the CMRE in accordance with NATO travel rules, unless the assignment is less than 30 consecutive calendar days.

 VR are reminded that it is their responsibility to investigate with their appropiate Authorities in their home country whether a VISA is required for them to work in Italy and for their family members to join them in Italy.

 VR stipends are not exempted from taxation, therefore, VR are responsible to declare their stipends received from CMRE to the appropriate Fiscal Authorities, as required by legislation.

 VR are not automatically insured for accidents (to include accidents on duty), health problems or other risks, therefore, insurance coverage is mandatory.
 They need to provide evidence of insurance coverage for illness, accidents and accidents on duty for the whole period at CMRE.

 VR will be required to sign a statement understanding that all proprietary rights in any work carried out under the VRP shall be vested in the organisation.
 They will also be required to participate in a security briefing upon arrival.

-Application is limited to nationals of NATO member states: Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, The Netherlands, Turkey, United Kingdom and United States.
+Application is limited to nationals of NATO member states: Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, North Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, The Netherlands, Turkey, United Kingdom and United States.

 Candidates must be at least 21 years old to enter the Visiting Researcher Programme.
 On a case by case basis, participation to the VRP may require the researcher to obtain a NATO Secret security clearance certificate or interim clearance issued by the researcher's country of origin prior to arrival.